dirkwhoffmann/vAmigaTS/Agnus/DDFNEW/README.md

 #### shift1 - shift3

 Uses DDFSTART and DDFSTOP in combination with BPLCON1.
-This test has been written to hunt down the vAmiga "Siedler bug".
+The tests visualize how the bitplane shift value affects the DDF window.

+#### shift4 and shift5

+Similar to shift3 with different shift values for even and odd bitplanes.

 Dirk Hoffmann, 2020